-March 3, 2020: Warmer temperatures mean that adult deer ticks are now active.
+March, 2022: Warmer temperatures mean that adult blacklegged deer ticks are now active.
+We collected our first blacklegged deer ticks on March 16 in a Madison natural area.
 Be sure to start tick checks whenever you have been outside.

-August 20, 2019: We have found established populations of deer ticks in every Wisconsin county except for Dodge, Kenosha, and Winnebago.
-If you know of a location in those counties where you or your pets have picked up deer ticks, please let us know.
+2021: We documented the presence of blacklegged deer tick populations in every county in Wisconsin except for Winnebago.
+If you know of a location in Winnebago County where you or a pet have picked up deer ticks, please let us know.